LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    category
       A set of predicates directives and clauses that can be (virtually) imported by any object.
-Categories support composing objects using fine-grained units of code reuse and also hot patching of existing objects.
+Categories support composing objects using fine-grained units of code reuse and also :term:`hot patching` of existing objects.
 A category should be functionally-cohesive, defining a single functionality.

    complementing category
-      A category used for hot patching an existing object (or a set of objects).
+      A category used for :term:`hot patching` an existing object (or a set of objects).

    parametric category
       See :term:`parametric entity`.